 #1: The Perfectionist

-Perfectionism and imposter syndrome often go hand-in-hand.
+Perfectionism and impostor syndrome often go hand-in-hand.
 Think about it.
 Perfectionists set excessively high goals for themselves.

 And when they fail to reach a goal, they experience major self-doubt and worry about measuring up.